 ISO 27001:2022 Annex A 5.25 Assessment and decision on information security events

 An information security incident is an event that could potentially have a negative impact on the confidentiality, integrity, or availability of information.
-The consequences of an incident can vary depending on the nature of the incident, the systems and data affected, and the organization’s response.
+The consequences of an incident can vary depending on the nature of the incident, the systems and data affected, and the organisation’s response.

 The priority of an incident is determined by its impact and urgency.
 Impact refers to how severe the consequences of the incident are, and urgency refers to how quickly action is needed to resolve the incident.